 Wastewater temperature is important for sizing biological systems for nitrification.
 As in most biochemical reactions, temperature greatly influences nitrification rates.
 The rate of ammonium oxidation depends on the growth rate of the bacteria Nitrosomonas, which in turn depends on temperature.
-Based on monitoring data and the possible requirement for year-round nitrification, this report uses the consultant's recommendation of a minimum wastewater temperature of 51.8°F (11°C) (CDM, 2001).
-Between FY05 and FY1920, the wastewater temperature measurements of the south system influent averaged about 1.9°F colder than the north system influent.
+Based on monitoring data and the possible requirement for year-round nitrification, this report uses a minimum wastewater temperature of 53.6°F (12°C).
+This design temperature was updated from 11°C that was used in previous versions of this report, based on the most recent five years of data.
+Between FY17 and FY22, the wastewater temperature measurements of the south system influent averaged about 2.1°F colder than the north system influent.
 Figures 9 and 10 graph the north and south system influent temperatures, respectively.

 Final effluent is probably the best source for determining the temperature in designing a biological nitrogen removal system.
-There were no days during FY20 when the temperature dipped below the 51.8°F design criterion.
+There were no days during FY22 when the temperature dipped below the 53.6°F design criterion.
 Plant performance would deteriorate during very cold weather but the reduced performance should not cause the plant to exceed a hypothetical permit limit.
 Figure 11 depicts effluent temperatures during the monitoring period.